Tiger Woods Will Make PGA Tour Return at 2022 Masters Tournament

-Tiger Woods will make PGA Tour return at 2022 Masters Tournament originally appeared on NBC Sports Washington
+Tiger Woods will make PGA Tour return at 2022 Masters Tournament originally appeared on NBC Sports Chicago

 Tiger Woods is back.